How to Trade with Heikin Ashi Chart Pattern?

 Another Example

 I am giving an example of Lupin Limited by applying the Heikin Ashi chart pattern.
 A few days back I have written a write-up on Double Bottom Pattern with an Example of Lupin.
-Now, I am proving the same company’s chart after applying Heikin Ashi candlestick.
+Now, I am proving the same company’s chart after applying the Heikin Ashi candlestick.

 The above chart is taken from Zerodha Kite.
 As you can see that the last candle is a green candle and there is no shadow at the bottom of the candle which means the market is in an up-trending process right now.
 You can also identify some Doji and Spinning Top just before the reversal points.